JerryXRQ/CS337_Project1/README.md

 To run the code, use the command python parties.py.
 You can add a year after the input to control which year the code runs on.
 If that input is not provided, it will choose 2013 by default.
 It requires "vader_lexicon" package of nltk, but the code can download it automatically.

+Sentiment Analysis - Sentiment towards a Person

+We implemented a program that evaluates the sentiment score of the public for a given person in a given year.
+It returns a score that reflects the average sentiment.
+A positive value reflects positive sentiment and a negative value reflects negative sentiment.

+To run the code, use the command python parties.py.
+You need to add a year and a name after the file name to control which target the code runs on.
+It requires "vader_lexicon" package of nltk, but the code can download it automatically.

 Some reference performance:

 Because we use sampling, the scores we get tend to be not stable.
 The following are results from five consecutive runs.
 It should reflect our average case performance.